NickKhunapoj/myFridge/README.md

 4. **Search and Filtering:**
    Users can easily search for specific products within their inventory and apply filters based on categories, expiration dates, or other attributes.

-5. **(Coming Soon) Customizable Notifications:**
-   Users can customize their notification preferences, such as choosing whether to receive reminders daily, every few days, or weekly.
-They can also set the specific time of day they would like to receive reminders.

 ## Built With

 - Node JS